-The breakeven interest rate is the before-tax interest rate that the servicemember would have to earn to equalize compensation under the High-3 vice REDUX/bonus retirement packages.
-For example, if the servicemember put the after-tax bonus into an investment account, that investment account would have to earn the breakeven interest rate every year to generate an income equal to the yearly difference in retirement pensions.
+The break-even interest rate is the before-tax interest rate that the servicemember would have to earn to equalize compensation under the High-3 vice REDUX/bonus retirement packages.
+For example, if the servicemember put the after-tax bonus into an investment account, that investment account would have to earn the break-even interest rate every year to generate an income equal to the yearly difference in retirement pensions.
 And, at age 79, the account would be exhausted.
-If, for only one year, the member earned less than the breakeven interest rate, the account would be exhausted before the member's death.
-11 The breakeven interest rates are high enough that it will be virtually impossible for anyone to break even.
+If, for only one year, the member earned less than the break-even interest rate, the account would be exhausted before the member's b.

-b.
 This is the rate of return for investing the bonus that the servicemember would need to obtain to break even between REDUX/bonus and High-3.
 This rate of return would provide after-tax amounts that exactly equal the differences in pension payments between High-3 and REDUX.